SomveerKr/python-learning-projects/README.md

 A web-based text-to-Morse code converter built with Flask.
 Features real-time encoding/decoding, support for special characters, and a clean user interface.

+### Day 84: Tic Tac Toe ⭕❌

+**Location**: `tic-tac-toe/`

+A simple command-line Tic-Tac-Toe game for two players.
+Features a 3x3 grid, win detection across rows, columns, and diagonals, and a draw condition.
+It allows players to input moves via row and column coordinates.

 ## 📁 Repository Structure

 ```